forgeofabsurdducks/quackamollie/README.rst

 This package is the main repository of the Quackamollie project.
 It is a bundle of the `quackamollie-core <https://gitlab.com/forge_of_absurd_ducks/quackamollie/lib/quackamollie_core>`_ package with extra-dependencies to install application addons.
-It also contains a `docker-compose.yml` file to easily deploy the application using docker.
+It also contains several `docker-compose.yml` files to easily deploy the application using docker.

 About Quackamollie